tychonievich/graphics/md/text/particles.md

     *Viscous* fluids diffuse internal velocities, settling over time to all parts of the fluid having the same velocity;
     as viscosity increases they act more like rigid bodies.
     *Visco-Elastic* fluids exhibit both viscosity and internal forces that attempt to counter strain; as elasticity increases they act more like soft bodies.
-    *Stress-thinning* fluids have viscosity that decreases as more pressure is applied and include anything spreadable, like paint and mayonnaise.
+    *Sheer-thinning* fluids have viscosity that decreases as more pressure is applied and include anything spreadable, like paint and mayonnaise.
-    *Stress-thickening* fluids have viscosity the increases as more pressure is applied and include materials like oobleck, silly putty, and gak.
+    *Sheer-thickening* fluids have viscosity the increases as more pressure is applied and include materials like oobleck, silly putty, and gak.

 This page discusses some topics related to particle effects.